NLB Banka Podgorica

 NLB Banka Podgorica (full name: NLB Banka a.d.
 Podgorica) is a bank operating in Montenegro.
-Its parent bank is Slovenian NLB Group.
+Its parent is the Slovenian NLB Group.

 History

 On 14 November 2021, NLB Banka Podgorica and Komercijalna banka Budva were integrated, following the acquisition of Komercijalna banka (Serbia) by the NLB Group.
 Komercijalna banka operated in Montenegro for 19 years, starting from November 2002.